markszabo/markszabo.github.io/_posts/2025-07-22-the-price-of-a-car.md

 tags: car japan money
 ---

-So we [recently bought a second-hand minivan](({% post_url  2025-07-20-choosing-a-car %})).
+So we [recently bought a second-hand minivan]({% post_url  2025-07-20-choosing-a-car %}).
 I thought the price of the car will be simple: there might be some negotiation, but otherwise it should be a simple number, right?
 Well, it's more complicated.

 <!--break-->